Hyperobjekt/seda-site/content/discoveries/white-black-differences-scores.md

 subtitle: "Using fine-grained data to understand a stubborn problem"
 author: "Sean F. Reardon"
 date: "2019-09-24"
+description: What explains racial and ethnic disparities in children’s academic performance?
+We use fine-grained data to understand a stubborn problem.
 hero: "/images/heroes/gaps-discovery-hero.svg"
 image: "/images/articles/scores-gap.png"
 scatterplotID: "article1" # used to name the JS file with the necessary states and prop attributes